openenclave/openenclave/new_platforms/vscode-extension/marketplace-homepage.md

 1. You will be prompted to provide a name for your host/enclave.

 A new solution will be created in the folder you've selected.
-That solution will contain both the host and enclave as well as the required edl.
+That solution will contain both the host and enclave as well as the required EDL file.
 If you've chosen to build a container, the host will include some code that implements the required Azure IoT Hub communication.

 ### Build your Open Enclave solution.